 If your biggest concern is being protected from gale-force winds interspersed with blowing rain showers, the Baleaf Cycling Jacket is right up your alley.
 This coat is thick and fares well against inclement weather.
 It has watertight zippers enclosing you and keeping your pocket contents safe — both the two hand pockets and the lower back pocket.
 The hood is cavernous and offers a protective brim to help shield your eyes.
 A feminine cut and drop hem helps keep you covered without sacrificing every ounce of style.

-On the other hand, if you're in search of a windbreaker to wear on a breezy bike ride, the Cycling Jacket is likely to leave you soaked in sweat.
+On the other hand, if you're searching for a windbreaker to wear on a breezy bike ride, the Baleaf Cycling Jacket is likely to leave you soaked in sweat.
 It feels much more like a stiff, crinkly rain jacket — and breathes like one too.
 The line of vents across the top of the shoulders does almost nothing when your arms are extended on your handlebars, and packing the hood away only serves to bulk up the neck.
-Velcro adjusted cuffs also make it nearly impossible to easily keep them pushed up on your forearms, and the waterproof zippers are predictably challenging to operate.
+Velcro-adjusted cuffs also make it nearly impossible to keep them pushed up on your forearms easily, and the waterproof zippers are predictably challenging to operate.
 If your idea of wind protection looks more like a hurricane, you might appreciate the extra protection this rain jacket-esque coat provides.

 However, it doesn't do a ton when blocking the wind on a blustery autumn afternoon and is one of the least protective wind shells in our testing fleet.
 It's also very boxy but with short sleeves, providing a fit that's pretty universally unflattering.
 Ours also has seams sticking out all over and doesn't seem to be the most durable option available.
 If you're looking for something you'll wear infrequently but can take everywhere, this jacket is well-suited to lying in wait at the bottom of your backpack or in your car's emergency kit.